Krakow guidebook

 Buying clothing for men in Krakow.

 Menswear with internationally recognized labels, such as Pierre Cardin or Hugo Boss, occupy the higher end of the market in Poland but expect neither bargains nor the latest fads in Krakow's shops.
 Domestic garment industry produces solid clothes at solid prices.
-Three-piece suits start under 200 euro, the same leather jackets.
-At the market’s lower end, taken up by local clothiers, jackets are for about 50 euro, trousers 25 euro, coats 100 euro, lamb-wool turtlenecks 30 euro, etc.
+Three-piece suits start under 300 euro, leather jackets at 200 euro or so.
+At the market’s lower end, taken up by local clothiers, jackets are for about 50 euro, trousers 30 euro, coats 120 euro, etc.

 Buying clothing for women in Krakow's stores.

 Those bent on the likes of Versace and Gianfranco Ferre may come by leftovers of some last year’s designer pret-a-porter collection in one or another of Krakow boutiques.
-Yet the mainstream women’s clothes in downtown stores arrive from the mid-size Polish and European garment makers with labels largely obscure beyond the national borders.
-Most evening dresses are priced at about 250 euro, skirts at 120 euro, women’s coats at 250 euro.
+Yet the mainstream women’s clothes in downtown stores and shopping malls arrive from the mid-size Polish and European garment makers whose labels are often obscure beyond the national borders.
+Internationally recognizable labels with strong presence in Krakow are Zara and H&M. Most evening dresses are priced at about 400 euro, skirts at 100 euro, women’s coats at 350 euro.
 And plenty of small boutiques throughout the city sell the output of midget local producers, in that number happen shops specializing in (very) limited series by Krakow’s aspiring young designers.

-One finds outlets trading exclusively in the wares of Levi’s, Wrangler’s, Adidas’, Nike’s, Benneton’s and the like everywhere in downtown Krakow and in the city’s shopping malls.
-The same with their less known yet cheaper competitors.
-A pair of Levi’s 501 is usually available for roughly 65 euro.
+One finds outlets trading exclusively in the wares of Levi’s, Wrangler’s, Adidas’, Nike’s, Benneton’s and the like in downtown Krakow and in the city’s shopping malls.
+The same with their less known and sometimes cheaper competitors.
+A pair of Levi’s 501 is usually available for roughly 80 euro.

 Footwear in Krakow's shops.

-Fashionable high heels come with price-tags of euro 70-200.
-Quality men's shoes may cost anything between 50 euro and 180 euro.
-On average the world-brand sneakers, be it Nike or Puma or Addidas, cost an equivalent of about 70 euro.
+Fashionable high heels come with price-tags of euro 90 to 200.
+Quality men's shoes may cost anything between 80 euro and 350 euro.
+On average the world-brand sneakers, be it Nike or Puma or Addidas, cost an equivalent of about 80 euro.

 Purchasing books and magazines in Krakow.